 While business needs speak for themselves, the project ones need further examination.

-And a fresh hint: if you are going to expand to the market of the country where your Dedicated Team is located, you already have a trusted partner there.
+And a fresh hint: if you are going to expand to the market of the country where your remote team is located, you already have a trusted partner there.
 Ask them about the market and other country specificities.

 If you search for developers’ salaries, you will probably learn that your local ones cost a lot — and hiring a team of such specialists will probably burden your budget.